mdlangeles/mdlangeles/README.md

 - Python
 - PostgreSQL
 - HTML
+- PowerBI
-- Some basics and learning in Docker, PowerBI & Neo4j.
+- Some basics and learning in Docker & Neo4j.

 👜 You can follow me on my Linkedin account: [Linkedin](https://www.linkedin.com/in/maria-de-los-%C3%A1ngeles-am%C3%BA-moreno-00b6b0255/)